 When people make graphics, they rely on layers.
 From digital artists to web designers, layers have become a necessity.

-Layers let you put graphics on top of other graphics and move them independenly.
+Layers let you put graphics on top of other graphics and move them independently.
 It's a major improvement from the days of Microsoft Paint, where moving one part of the picture would overwrite all the pixels below it.

 This is critical to the workflow of most designers and artists, but there is a major problem.